When available, the Online Course format is included with the hard copy, eBook, or audio book formats!

 Release Date: January 11, 2017

-The purpose of this course is to provide licensed practitioners with information concerning the current state of medical errors, the impact of medical errors on the safety of patients, and the importance of establishing and working in a culture of safety.
+The purpose of this basic-level course is to provide licensed practitioners with information concerning the current state of medical errors, the impact of medical errors on the safety of patients, and the importance of establishing and working in a culture of safety.
 Contributing causes and types of medical errors are reviewed.
 Strategies to reduce or prevent medical errors and improve patient outcomes are presented.
 Methods to identify, analyze, and report medical errors are reviewed, populations at risk for medical errors are identified, and patient safety initiatives including education for the public and healthcare professionals are explored.

 Florida PTs and PTAs - Fulfills your entire Medical Error CE requirement.
 CE Broker course #20-560239